mallgroup/mpapi-client-php/doc/PRODUCTS.md

 $response = $products->get();

 /**
- * If you want to recieve more products data in one request, you can use filter
+ * If you want to receive more products data in one request, you can use a filter.
- * in this time are available two types of filter, IDS and BASIC
+ * By now two types of filters are available: 'ids' and 'basic'.
- * IDS - returns only list of product IDs
+ * ids - returns only list of product IDs
- * BASIC - returns list of basic product data (id, product_id, title, status, category_id, variants_count, has_variant)
+ * basic - returns list of basic product data (id, product_id, title, status, category_id, variants_count, has_variant)
  */
 $products->setFilter(ProductsEndpoints::FILTER_TYPE_BASIC);
 $response = $products->get();